 - advise and educate consumers, tenants, businesses and landlords on their rights, responsibilities and changes to the law

 - review and advise the state government on consumer legislation and industry codes

 - advise and educate consumers and people in the building industry about the state’s building legislation and national standards

 - conciliate disputes between consumers and traders, tenants and landlords, and consumers and building practitioners

 - enforce and ensure compliance with consumer laws, building laws and gas and electricity safety standards.

 We advise and assist on topics including renting and accommodation, building, shopping and trading.

-We license or register and regulate a range of occupations including motor vehicle traders, conveyancers, security officers, and people working with children or vulnerable adults.
+We licence or register and regulate a range of occupations including motor vehicle traders, conveyancers, security officers, and people working with children or vulnerable adults.

-We license a range of occupations in the building industry including builders, building surveyors, architects, engineers, designers, owner builders, plumbers, electricians, gas-fitters and automotive gas-fitters.
+We licence a range of occupations in the building industry including builders, building surveyors, architects, engineers, designers, owner builders, plumbers, electricians, gas-fitters and automotive gas-fitters.

 - Improve trading practices and safeguard the community